Blosc/c-blosc/README.txt

 Blosc is not like other compressors: it should rather be called a meta-compressor.
 This is so because it can use different compressors and pre-conditioners (programs that generally improve compression ratio).
-And it happens that it already supports one compressor and one pre-conditioner.
+Anyway, it can also be called a compressor because it happens that it already integrates one compressor and one pre-conditioner, so it can actually work like so.

 Currently it uses BloscLZ, a compressor heavily based on FastLZ (http://fastlz.org/), and a highly optimized (it can use SSE2